On this page:

 How to Apply

-Apply for undergraduate admission to the university.
-Then, complete the Wright State University Online Scholarship Application, including the section related to the Competitive Honors/Trustees Scholarships.
+Apply for undergraduate admission to the university by December 15, 2016.
+Then, complete the Wright State University Online Scholarship Application, which will be available November 2016, including the section related to the Competitive Honors/Trustees Scholarships.
 By completing the Wright State University Online Scholarship Application, applicants may be considered for other Wright State scholarship awards as well.

 Additional Essay Requirement